RitLuck/New_theme/content/posts/2023/08/index.md

   - life
 ---

 Okay, it's been some time since I wrote last and I thought to write about my vacation in Malaysia.
-The planning has been going on for days after one of my friends got married; A tug Excitement.
+The planning has been going on for days after one of my friends got married; A tug of Excitement.
 Finally, on the scheduled day(07 Aug) we boarded the Mauritius Airlines flight.

 ![](./images/01.jpg)

 #  Day 1 - Arrival

 We arrived the following day around 3 PM.
-It was so freaking hot, fortunately every buidling, cars, bus had aircon.
+It was so freaking hot, fortunately every building, cars, bus had aircon.
 We stayed at the [cheapest hotel](https://www.booking.com/hotel/my/msp.en-gb.html) we could find on booking.com in Kuala Lumpur.
 Although, we did not like the small bathroom and toilet, the staff was nice and they cleaned our room every 3 days giving up new towel, shampoo pillow.

-First thing after unpacking our stuff, we went to 7-evelen and grab a [malaysia sim card](https://www.u.com.my/en/personal/home).
+After unpacking our things, we went to 7-Eleven and grab a [malaysian sim card](https://www.u.com.my/en/personal/home).
 And yes ofcourse, on our very first day, it was raining so freaking much, that we had to stay around 2 hours in the same building.
-But luckily, the malls was so huge, that even 2 hours doesn't seem enough.
+But luckily, the malls was so huge, even 2 hours doesn't seem enough.

-We went to [Pavillion](https://www.pavilion-kl.com/) food-court for diiner.
-First thing i got was Burger King, which was alllrighhtt.
+We went to [Pavillion](https://www.pavilion-kl.com/) food-court for dinner.
+First thing i got was Burger King, which was allrighhtt.
 Then I saw a place seling japansese food.
-Bought the Signature beed curry, and boy it was good.
+Bought the Signature beed curry, and boy it was good!

 ![](./images/02.jpg)